Access main content

 Here's how to organize a collaborative mural with the whole class:

-1. Theme: Choose a unifying theme related to a class project, a topic being discussed, or current school events.
+1. Theme: Choose a unifying theme linked to a class project, a concept being covered, or current events at the school.
 This will give coherence to the work.

-2. Materials: Provide large panels of paper, cardboard, or wood to attach to the wall.
+2. Materials: Provide large panels of paper, cardboard or wood to be fixed to the wall.
 Each student will have their own space to decorate.

-3. Materials: Provide a wide variety of materials: paint, markers, pencils, colored paper, magazine pictures, etc. Everyone will be able to express themselves in their own way.
+3. Materials: Provide a wide variety of materials: paint, markers, pencils, colored paper, magazine images, etc. Everyone will be able to express themselves in their own way.

 4. Instructions: Explain the theme and technical constraints.
-Encourage students to be creative and collaborative.
-The goal is to create a harmonious piece.
+Encourage students to be creative and to help each other.
+The goal is to create a harmonious work.

-5. Opening: Once the mural is finished, organize a private viewing to showcase the collective work.
-Invite parents and the educational team to admire the original creation of your budding artists!
+5. Opening reception: Once the mural is finished, organize an opening reception to celebrate the collective work.
+Invite parents and the teaching staff to admire the original creation of your budding artists!

-To highlight high school students' holiday memories, here are some ideas for activities to offer them around a photo exhibition:
+To showcase high school students' holiday memories, here are some activity ideas to suggest to them around a photo exhibition:

-1. Various themes: Suggest different categories of photos to students to present, such as landscapes discovered, significant encounters, sports or cultural activities practiced, moments shared with family or friends.
+1. Various themes: Suggest to students different categories of photos to present such as landscapes discovered, memorable encounters, sports or cultural activities practiced, moments shared with family or friends.

-2. Original formats: In addition to traditional prints, encourage them to display their photos creatively through collages, posters, a digital slideshow, a mini album or even an ephemeral mural.
+2. Original formats: In addition to traditional prints, encourage them to display their photos creatively through collages, posters, a digital slideshow, a mini album or even a temporary mural.

-3. Accompanying texts: Suggest that they add a caption, an evocative title or a short personal text to explain the context and share the emotions and anecdotes linked to each image.
+3. Accompanying texts: Suggest that they add a caption, an evocative title or a short personal text to explain the context and share the emotions and anecdotes related to each image.

-4. Festive opening: On the day, invite the entire educational community to come admire their photos during a friendly gathering.
-Students will be able to comment on some of their favorite photos and share their summer experiences.
+4. Festive opening: On the big day, invite the entire school community to come and admire their photos in a friendly atmosphere.
+Students will be able to comment on some of their favorite pictures and share about their summer experiences.

-5. Public competition: To stimulate everyone's interest and pride, organize a visitor vote to elect the "favorite," "funniest," and "most unusual" photos, with a small prize up for grabs.
+5. Public competition: To stimulate everyone's interest and pride, organize a vote by visitors to elect the "favorite", "funniest", "most unusual" photos, with a small reward at the end.

-Ultimately, offering original and varied activities to high school students during this back-to-school period is essential to foster cohesion, mutual support, and good humor from the very first days.
-From icebreaker games to creative projects, including sports and intellectual challenges, the goal is to allow everyone to find their place within the class group, while stimulating curiosity and the desire to learn.
-A successful return to school is one that gives all students the opportunity to reveal their talents and personality, in a caring and dynamic environment.
+Ultimately, offering high school students original and varied activities at the start of the school year is essential to fostering cohesion, mutual support, and a positive atmosphere from the very first days.
+From icebreaker games and creative projects to sports and intellectual challenges, the goal is to allow each student to find their place within the class group, while stimulating curiosity and a desire to learn.
+A successful start to the school year is one that gives all students the opportunity to reveal their talents and personalities in a supportive and dynamic environment.

 November 17, 2025